 How Red Light Can Heal Acne

 Bacteria and the immune system’s reaction to them is only part of acne.
-Another part of the problem is the over-production of sebum.
+Another part of the problem is the over-production of sebum4.
 Stopping the over-production of sebum can help the skin keep pores open.

 The sebaceous glands that make sebum are located beneath the pores.
 They cannot be reached by blue light.
-They can, however, be reached by red light.
+They can, however, be reached by red light5.
 When the skin is irradiated with visible red light, sebaceous glands are heated, and shrink.
 Although it is possible to irritate the skin so much that there is a rebound reaction in which pores actually fill with even more sebum, a mild dose of red light may be just enough to stop the production of new whiteheads and blackheads.

 Pulsing Blue and Red Light